UrLab/UrLab-Accounting/README.md

 UrLab-Accounting
 ================

-Repo used to keep track of
+Repo used to keep track of incomes and expenses of UrLab